 •develop understanding of the nature, processes and methods of science through different types of science enquiries that help them to answer scientific questions about the world around them

 •are equipped with the scientific knowledge required to understand the uses and implications of science, today and for the future.

 During lessons, scientists are exposed to high quality scientific vocabulary which is linked through all areas of the curriculum and includes the vocabulary required to understand the working scientifically skills.
-At Grove, scientists are familiar with our science learning hero DR IPROF, this acronym is used to break down the working scientifically skills and scaffold these for children's understanding.
+At Westwood, scientists are familiar with our science learning hero DR IPROF, this acronym is used to break down the working scientifically skills and scaffold these for children's understanding.
 Scientists are encouraged to use their working scientifically skills within each session in order to develop as scientists.

 To assess childrens learning within the science curriculum, teachers use their professional judgements to assess which children are secure in the expected learning in each half termly topic alongside published structures from both Chris Quigleys milestones (see below) and ASE plan it overviews.